jove1/SEM_resolution/README.md

 # SEM Resolution

-This program is designed to determine SEM resolution form the image of gold nanoparticles on carbon.
+This program is designed to determine SEM resolution from the image of gold nanoparticles on carbon.
 [Gaussian profile](https://en.wikipedia.org/wiki/Normal_distribution) is fitted across particle edges, and the width (&sigma;) is reported.